-- Describe the components of the climate system, the global radiation balance and the physics underlying the greenhouse effect
+- Describe the components of the climate system and understand how these interact with each other, and the global radiation balance and the physics underlying the greenhouse effect.

 - Display a basic understanding of the dynamics of the atmosphere and its interaction with the underlying ocean and land

-- Apply knowledge of the forces acting on the atmosphere to quantitatively interpret the atmospheric circulation
+- Be able to apply knowledge of the forces acting on the atmosphere to quantitatively interpret the atmospheric circulation

-- Understand the structure and air motions in tropical and mid-latitude cyclones, anticyclones and other types of low pressure systems
+- The atmospheric structure of tropical cyclones, and the structure and air motions in mid-latitude cyclones, anticyclones and other types of low pressure systems